CAAPIM/Releases/README.md

 **Admins** have a new MAG hash policy and APIs for creating custom device attributes.
 See [Create Custom Device Attributes](https://docops.ca.com/ca-mobile-api-gateway/4-2/en/create-custom-device-attributes).

 #### Social Login Blueprint
 Introducing updated documentation for Social Login.
 The new blueprint format helps Developers and Admins understand the key tasks and handoffs to ensure successful implementation.
 Do you want more blueprints?
-We want your feedback.
+Send us your feedback.

 [Social Login Blueprint](https://docops.ca.com/ca-mobile-api-gateway/4-2/en/social-login-blueprint)